Filipe-Santos17/Beginner_to_Senior/README.md

 <!--Start Title-->
 <h1 align="center">Hello Everbody</h1>
-<p align="center">My name is Felipe and in this Repository I will show my steps and studies to become a senior developer!</p>
+<p align="center">My name is Felipe and in this Repository I will show my steps and studies to become a future senior developer!</p>
 <!--End Title-->

 <!--Start Image-->